-Prerequisite: PNUR 138 with a grade of C or higher & Admission to the Practical Nursing program.
+Prerequisite: PNUR 138 with a grade of C or higher.

 This course focuses on leadership principles needed for the practical nurse (PN) to function in an effective manner in the leadership role.
 Concepts and theories of leadership, communication, group process, legal responsibilities, ethical issues, decision-making, cultural competence and health care trends will be discussed.